 Do you know whether you need a torque sensor or a cadence sensor?
 And that, perhaps, if you love exercise and want to pedal hard, you may want an e-bike with a torque sensor.
 Now you’re probably wondering what this means and how to get an electric bike with a torque sensor.

-Electric bikes that have torque sensors can be purchased at many reputable bicycle shops.
-Torque sensors are generally found only in more expensive e-bikes and quality brands.
-You will likely pay $2000 or more for an e-bike with a torque sensor.
+Electric bikes that have torque sensors are harder to find than those with cadence sensors.
+Torque sensors are generally found on more expensive e-bikes and in high-quality brands.
+You will likely pay $2000 or more for an e-bike with a torque sensor, although there are exceptions.

 However, exceptions to this rule are becoming more common, as you can see in the list below.